martinezfabiola/cookie/README.md

 •	Atelier page, where the user can create your own cookie with the association of one paste and one topping, then order them

-•	Order tracking page, where the user can follow the state of its order,

 •	Contact page, where the users can leave a comment or suggestion..

 # Prerequisites